Flight change, delay and cancellation

 - Offer material assistance (communication, food and accommodation) free of charge when applicable and according to the length of the wait;

 - Rebook and provide full ticket refund to be chosen by the passenger, in cases of cancellation or delays of more than 4 hours and involuntary denied boarding (“bumping”).

 Denied Boarding happens when the airline needs to deny boarding passengers who meet all boarding requirements.
 This may happen in some situations, such as:

 - When there is a need to change the aircraft planned for the trip for a smaller aircraft, with less seats;

 - When there is a need for the aircraft to be lighter for flight due to safety reasons; and

 In cases of denied boarding, the airline should look for volunteers who agree to board another flight by receiving advantages (money, extra tickets, miles, hotel accommodation, etc.) to be freely negotiated with the passengers.
 If a passenger accepts advantages, the airline is allowed to request the passenger to sign a receipt as a proof the proposal was accepted.

-If a few passengers accept the advantages and some passengers are denied boarding, the airline must immediately pay a financial compensation to passengers suffering denied boarding.
+If a few passengers accept the advantages and some passengers are denied boarding, the airline must immediately pay a financial compensation to passengers suffering involuntary denied boarding (“bumping”).
 For domestic flights, 250 SDRs must be paid and 500 SDRs must be paid for international flights.
 SDR means Special Drawing Right, a currency created by the International Monetary Fund that varies daily.
-Currently one SDR is equivalent to R$ 4.00.
 SDR value can be consulted at the Brazilian Central Bank website (www.bcb.gov.br).